 Welcome to Ghent, the veggie capital of Europe!
 Ghent earns that title by having more vegetarian restaurants per capita than any other city.
 Ghent is also the home of “Donderdag Veggiedag,” which translates to Veggie Thursdays, a means of encouraging less meat consumption by going vegetarian one day a week.
 According to the Ethical Vegetarian Alternative, who run the campaign, about 50% of Ghent’s population takes part in Veggie Thursday, and with the great options listed below, you can too!

 De Appelier is located close to Citadel park and features “dagschotels,” daily dishes that vary by season and chef’s choice.
 You can get a small, medium or large portion of the dish and it includes grains, assorted colorful cooked and raw vegetables and a piece of quiche or veggie burger.
 You can also add soup or choose a raw daily dish.
-In the evenings, they also offer pasta.
 Everything is freshly and deliciously prepared.
 Sit outside in the lovely garden on a nice day.

 Over at the Reep, where recently the waters of the Leie and the Scheldt have been joined again, you will find Komkommertijd.
 Walk through to the back and you will find a large sitting area, as well as a small outdoor space for guests of this all you can eat vegan buffet.
-Every day for lunch and dinner they serve a variety of tasty options such as parsnip chips, roasted eggplant and mushrooms in tomato sauce, loempia, and beets with walnuts.
-There are cold and warm dishes to choose from as well as soup and dessert.
+This is an all-vegan restaurant.
 Komkommertijd is a cooperative, so there is not table service but the selection will please vegans and non vegans alike!

 Tuin van Eten